getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 Notice the only difference is one had function testTypeIssue15 and the other had testTypeIssue14.
 This means the stack traces are not identical.

-Sometimes two stack traces are the same function execution path but differ by 1 frame.
-This can be due to a number of things like middleware you've configured, node_modules, the framework itself, or library imports.
+Sometimes two stack traces are the same function execution path but differ by one frame.
+This can be due to several things like middleware you've configured, node_modules, the framework itself, or library imports.
 To have greater control over which stack frames are included or excluded, see [Custom Grouping Enhancements](https://docs.sentry.io/data-management/event-grouping/grouping-enhancements/).

 {% capture __alert_content -%}
 Fortunately you can change the default grouping behavior to make certain issue types match on something other than stack trace.
 You can do this from both the **Server side** and the **SDK side**